 When visiting, you’ll want to start at the Hoh Rain Forest Visitor Center where you can find out a little bit of background information on the forest and use the restroom before setting out.
 For the choice of hikes, The Hoh River Trail, The Hall of Mosses Trail coming in at 0.8 miles, the Spruce Nature Trail at 1.2 miles or the 5 Mile Island hike which will take you deep into the forest and give you a well-rounded idea of its true beauty.

 There is no entrance fee to this beautiful forest, but a Discover Pass is required to get into the Olympic National Park which costs $11.50 per day, or $35 for the year.
 The Hoh Rain Forest is open to visitors year-round, but it’s recommended by those who have visited multiple times — go on the damp days!

 Why Visit on Damp Days?

-This is when the greenery and moss are at their most vibrant.
+This is when the greenery ,forest floor and moss are at their most vibrant.
 From the Sitka spruce, to western hemlock —some reaching over 312 feet tall — there are dozens of varieties of flora and fauna to be spotted.
-You’ll find coast Douglas fir, western red cedar, big leaf maple, unique mosses and more.
+You’ll find coast Douglas fir, western red cedar, big leaf maple, unique mosses, Roosevelt Elk and more.
 All of these “green goodies” are then enjoyed by the various deer and elk.
 If quiet enough when visiting, you might have the opportunity to spot a bobcat, cougar, or even the banana slug — which can reach up to 10 inches long and come in at a quarter-pound!